Music of The Lord of the Rings: The Rings of Power: Background

-Amazon acquired the global television rights for J. R. R. Tolkien's The Lord of the Rings in November 2017.
+Amazon acquired the global television rights for J. R. R. Tolkien's The Lord of the Rings (1954–55) in November 2017.
 The company's streaming service, Prime Video, gave a multi-season commitment to a series based on the novel and its appendices, to be produced by Amazon Studios in association with New Line Cinema and in consultation with the Tolkien Estate.
-J. D. Payne and Patrick McKay were set as showrunners of the series, titled The Lord of the Rings: The Rings of Power, which is set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit and The Lord of the Rings.
+J. D. Payne and Patrick McKay were set as showrunners of the series, titled The Lord of the Rings: The Rings of Power, which is set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit (1937) and The Lord of the Rings.
 It follows a large cast of characters and covers all the major events of the Second Age from Tolkien's writings: the forging of the Rings of Power, the rise of the Dark Lord Sauron, the fall of the island kingdom of Númenor, and the last alliance between Elves and Men.

-The series was originally expected to be a continuation of Peter Jackson's The Lord of the Rings and The Hobbit film trilogies, but Amazon later clarified that their deal with the Tolkien Estate required them to keep the series distinct from Jackson's films.
-Despite this, musicians Plan 9—Janet Roddick, David Donaldson, and Steve Roche—and David Long returned from the films to provide music during filming for the first season, as did Howard Shore, who composed the original scores for The Lord of the Rings and The Hobbit.
-Shore was first reported to be in discussions about working on the series in September 2020.
+The series was originally expected to be a continuation of Peter Jackson's The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) film trilogies, but Amazon later clarified that their deal with Tolkien's estate required them to keep the series distinct from the films.
+Despite this, musicians Plan 9—Janet Roddick, David Donaldson, and Steve Roche—and David Long returned from the films to provide music during filming for the first season, and Howard Shore, who composed the original scores for Jackson's films, also returned.
+Shore was first reported to be in discussions for the series in September 2020.
 He was said to be interested in developing musical themes but not necessarily composing the entire score.
-Shore was confirmed to be in talks for the series a year later, when composer Bear McCreary was reported to be involved as well.
-Their hiring was officially announced in July 2022, with McCreary composing the score and Shore writing the main title theme.
+Shore was confirmed to be in talks a year later, when composer Bear McCreary was reported to be involved as well.
+A long-time fan of Tolkien's writings and Jackson's films, McCreary was first approached about working on the series by executive producer Lindsey Weber, who he worked with on the films 10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018), in 2019.
+He was not hired until mid-2021 after the COVID-19 pandemic impacted the first season's production and delayed the producers' decision on who the composer would be.
+The hiring of Shore to write the main title theme and McCreary to compose the rest of the score was officially announced in July 2022.
 McCreary later confirmed that he was contractually prohibited from quoting any themes that Shore wrote for the films.